Our protocol is...

 The redox signaling process can be likened to smoke signals.
 Oxidants inside our cells can go rogue and result in major health damage if they aren’t cleaned up and controlled.
 The overabundance of oxidants in cells are the mechanism that tells the cell something is wrong and initiates the process where the body begins to repair, kill, or replace the cell.

 When there are too many oxidants in the cell, it signals the genes inside of the nucleus to fix the problem.
 Hopefully, the action from the genes will fix the problem and homeostatic balance will be restored again inside the cell—this is the redox signaling process.
-This process is of the utmost importance for detection of damaged cells, as well as repair, and replacement of damaged cells inside of tissue.
+This process is of the utmost importance for the detection of damaged cells, as well as repair, and replacement of damaged cells inside of tissue.

 Redox imbalances have been correlated with every single disease including aging, Alzheimer’s, atherosclerosis, diabetes, autoimmune conditions, cancer, dementia, ALS, chronic infections, gut disorders, arthritis, and more.

-“All illness is expressed in one of two ways: a predominance of oxidative stress-related symptoms and signs (similar to rusting, but in a biological sense), or a predominance of inflammatory (reactive) signs and symptoms.
+“All illness is expressed in one of two ways: a predominance of oxidative stress-related symptoms and signs (similar to rusting but in a biological sense), or a predominance of inflammatory (reactive) signs and symptoms.
 Health can be achieved by addressing imbalances in these areas and then moving the redox needle back to the balance point,” writes

 Each person’s cell redox potential affects the whole mechanism of every cell in the body including the expression of genes.
-When redox signaling is operating well, genes then express the molecules that are necessary to restore the homeostatic balance that are either replacing, recycling, or repairing the cell.
+When redox signaling is operating well, genes then express the molecules that are necessary to restore the homeostatic balance that is either replacing, recycling, or repairing the cell.

 This homeostatic restoration balance takes place through redox signaling.
 Plainly put, if our redox signaling molecules are not functioning optimally, our genes cannot function optimally.